 - Programming knowledge is an asset.

-Self assessment test: to try a self-test to see if you would be better suited to take CIS 146.
+Self assessment test: Take the Computer Skills Placement Test (CSPT) to see if you would be better suited to take CIS 146.
 You should score about 75% or better on this self test to be well prepared for CIS 146.
 Note that you can try again after giving a wrong answer, for part marks!
 The on-line test automatically returns a score, and no record is kept.

 Students should consult the current CIS 146 instructor if they are still unsure whether they are prepared for this course after trying the test.